njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/Resources/README.md

-This folder holds the employee data files for the Postgres Database's tables.
+This folder includes the employee data in CSV files for the Postgres Database's tables.

 ----